Public Speaking Is The #1 Fear In America. It Shouldn’t Be Yours

 Public speaking can seem like a daunting task, and more often than not business professionals underprepare and under deliver when it comes to making an impact on their audience.
 The truth is that 80% of the time, when you just “wing it,” you are not as persuasive, convincing or dynamic as you would have been had you taken the time to really prepare and rehearse.
 Think about it—athletes practice before each game; musicians rehearse before every concert.
 So, if you want to be a dynamic and persuasive communicator, it is vital that you take the time to prepare and practice before your big speech.
-Along with the advice offered by Jennifer Knickerbocker in Do You Have The Skill That Makes You Look More Credible, Confident And Capable?, here are a few of my tips for bringing your best self to the stage:
+Here are a few of my tips for bringing your best self to the stage:

 Set the Stage

 When preparing for any communication, hone in on the essential information you’ll need in order to understand and connect with your audience.
 The first questions you have to ask yourself are, “Who is my audience and what are their goals, needs and objectives?”
 Then, tune in to radio station WIFT-FM: What’s In it For Them?

 When you first work on a speech or other type of communication, you might want to begin by writing your thoughts freely as a stream of consciousness.
 Next, pull out the main topics, factoids and stories, and then reduce them into an outline of long bullet points.
 After working it further, you will probably feel comfortable with short bullet points, prompts or icons.